-When malaria transmission is reduced and a country is nearing elimination, the malaria program should be able to investigate and follow up on every malaria case that is reported through its surveillance system.
+When a country is nearing elimination, its malaria program should investigate and follow up on every malaria case that is reported through its surveillance system.
 This response must be both rapid and precise in order to prevent malaria from spreading further and to target individuals who are at greatest risk.

-Leveraging approaches developed to monitor HIV transmission in HRPs and corresponding programmatic tools, the MEI created the Malaria HRP Surveillance and Response Guide to support programs in refining their understanding of HRPs, improving the targeting and tailoring of interventions, and ultimately reducing malaria transmission.
-(Figure 1)
+Leveraging approaches developed to monitor HIV transmission in HRPs, the MEI created the Malaria High-Risk Surveillance and Response Guide to support programs in refining their understanding of HRPs, improving the targeting and tailoring of interventions, and ultimately reducing malaria transmission.